Jim Christensen

-James (Jim) Christensen is an economist & investor who is known for his tenure at some of Australia's most prominent investment firms.
-He has notably served as the Chief Investment Officer of Australia's largest corporate superannuation fund, Telstra Super and later the countries' largest state fund Queensland Investment Corporation before announcing his retirement in September 2021.
+James (Jim) Christensen is an Australian investor who is known for his tenure at some of the country's most prominent funds management firms.
+He has notably served as the chief investment officer of Australia's largest corporate superannuation fund, Telstra Super and later the country's largest state fund Queensland Investment Corporation before announcing his retirement in September 2021.
+In February of 2022, it was announced that Jim had taken a step out of retirement and would be appointed as Chair of the Investment Advisory Committee for Brisbane-based funds management firm Alvia Asset Partners.

 Career

 Jim began his career working in Queensland Treasury before moving on to the Queensland Investment Corporation (QIC).
 He spent over 10 years at the QIC managing some of the $54 billion the organisation was then responsible for.
 At this company, Jim was given the position of managing director of the Active Management Division, as well as chairing the alpha investment committee.
 Ultimately, this meant Jim was responsible for determining and implementing investment strategies across all portfolios.

-Jim was appointed to the role of Chief Investment Officer at Telstra Super in 2009 on 16 December, succeeding Steve Merlicek.
+Jim was appointed to the role of chief investment officer at Telstra Super in 2009 on 16 December, succeeding Steve Merlicek.
 He managed over $15 billion for the company.
 The company is the largest corporate pension fund in Australia, with over 100,000 members.

-On 24 November 2015 Jim officially resigned from Telstra Super to return QIC, this time as managing director for Global Multi Asset.
+On 24 November 2015 Jim officially resigned from Telstra Super to return QIC, initially as managing director for Global Multi Asset and eventually State Chief Investment Officer.
 Jim was responsible for asset allocation and active management at the $74.6 Billion fund.
 QIC was, as of Jim's appointment, the second-largest investment fund in the country.
-In taking the position, Jim has taken over from the departing CIO Adriaan Ryder, who left after 7 years with the company.
+In taking the position, Jim succeeded the departing CIO Adriaan Ryder, who left after 7 years with the company.

 On 1 September 2021, QIC released a statement to announce Jim's retirement along with the appointment of Alison hill as the new state CIO.
 The fund had grown by approximately $20 billion over the 5 years since his appointment in 2015.
+Just 9 months after departing the $100B CIO position, Jim commenced stepped out of retirement as Investment Advisory Committee Chair of Alvia Asset Partners.
+This high performance Brisbane-based funds management firm focuses primarily on family offices with over $500mil (AUD) under management.